Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 Although it’s crowded, this is an incredible time to be in the city as it celebrates one of the most anticipated festivals in Oaxaca.

-Where to Stay in Oaxaca for Guelaguetza
+Where to Stay for Guelaguetza

 I generally recommend travelers book a place to stay in Oaxaca centro, especially if it’s your first time in the city or you’re visiting during a festival.
 This is because you’ll want to be close to the action but also able to easily retreat for a siesta when needed.

 I’ve included some of my top picks for centrally located hotels with availability during Guelaguetza below.
+Or you can read our Oaxaca neighborhood guide.

 El Callejón Hotel ($$$$) – Gorgeous modern suites with an integrated patio filled with tropical plants.